CaretCake/autoscaler-service/README.md

 Currently, the autoscaler is set up to log errors in ```autoscaler.log``` with a basic setup of the built-in log package.
 In addition to the unit tests in the repo, I also created a mock server with Postman to test against.
 Some of the things I would likely look at next for this would be end to end testing, improving logging with log levels, and implementing some timeouts on api calls and logging for that.

-In all, I spent somewhere around 4.5 hours in total on this project.
-Around 1.5-2 hours was spent on the goroutines, timing, etc in ```autoscaler.go```.
-Around 1.5 hours spent on writing tests, designing, implementing, and debugging the delta calculation.
-The remainder of the time spent on the project was split on the various parts, refactoring, adding doc comments, etc.
+I spent around 1.5-2 hours on the goroutines, timing, etc. Around 1.5 hours was spent on writing tests, designing, implementing, and debugging the delta calculation.
+Another 1-2 hours was spent on the various other portions of code, refactoring, adding doc comments, reading Go docs, etc.